jorditg/jorditg.github.io/_posts/2018-02-18-prior_and_posterior.md

 * $$ P(X \mid Y) $$ the **Posterior**
 * $$ P(X) $$ the **Prior**

-If X and Y events are related, that is to say, they are not independent, knowing about one of both events changes the probability occurrence of the other.
+If X and Y events are related, i.e., they are not independent, knowing about one of both events changes the probability occurrence of the other.

 The **Prior**, $$ P(X) $$, refers to the probability of event X before knowing about Y.
 The **Posterior**, $$ P(X \mid Y) $$, refers to the probability of event X after knowing about Y.